ceautery/ceautery.github.io/src/blog/dates.md

 ### Unix picks England

 Now that we have some background on just a small handful of history's calendars, let's take a look at some of the ways computers have incorporated date handling.
 Unix is a good place to start.
-This is some commentary by Dennis Ritchie on the First Edition of the <a href="https://www.bell-labs.com/usr/dmr/www/1stEdman.html">Unix Programmer's Manual</a> regarding timekeeping:
+This is some commentary by Dennis Ritchie on the First Edition of the [Unix Programmer's Manual](https://www.bell-labs.com/usr/dmr/www/1stEdman.html) regarding timekeeping:

 > We even anticipated the millenium bug: time was measured in sixtieths of a second since 1 Jan.
 1971 as a 32 bit quantity.
 The BUGS section for time(II) remarks, "The cronological-minded reader will note that 2\*\*32 sixtieths of a second is only about 2.5 years."
 Later, this was patched more than once by declaring a new epoch, then again in 1973 by making the units full seconds dating from the 1970 New Year--this is the "classical" Unix epoch.
 Of course, it only pushed the issue off to 2038.
 Yet, the cal program even in 1971 knew about the hanky-panky in 1752!
 >